KraftOreo/kraftoreo.github.io/_posts/2021-12-17-Sim2Real(RL class project).md

 date: 2021-12-17 08:31:19 +0700
 ---
 <!--  -->
- Recently, Robotics has become a major playfield for Reinforcement Learning.
+ Lately, Robotics has become a major playfield for Reinforcement Learning.
 Learning-based algorithms have the potential to enable robots to acquire complex behaviors adaptively in unstructured environments by leveraging data collected from the environment.
 In particular, with reinforcement learning, robots learn novel behaviors through trial and error interactions.
 This unburdens the human operator from having to pre-program accurate behaviors.
 This is particularly important as we deploy robots in scenarios where the environment may not be known.

 However, not only is training in the real world very time consuming, it also puts the robots and the environment in considerable risk.
 To evade these problems, training in simulation and then transferring to the real is becoming a popular strategy.
 Training in simulation can lead to substantial speed-ups because of the possibility of parallelization without any significant extra costs.